dhil/best-aalborg-songbook/README.md

 Note: the ``link-doc.sh``-script traverses the directory ``src/content/`` recursively in alphabetical order.

-If you happen to add news songs, then feel free to make a pull request to include them with this distribution.
+If you happen to add new songs, then feel free to make a pull request to include them with this distribution.

 ### Distributing the songbook
 This songbook is meant to be printed as a "booklet".
 It is ideal for as a camp fire songbook or Cantus codex, SitSit songbook or similar.
 However familiarise yourself with the license before distributing the songbook.
 Moreover, please include proper acknowledgements in your print (e.g. include [``src/content/99-acknowledgements.tex``](src/content/99-acknowledgements.tex).